giampaolo/psutil/docs/api.rst

        {'username': 'giampaolo', 'pid': 12366, 'name': 'python', ...}
        >>>

-    .. versionchanged:: 3.0.0
-       *ad_value* is used also when incurring into :exc:`ZombieProcess` exception, not only :exc:`AccessDenied`.

-    .. versionchanged:: 4.5.0
-       :meth:`as_dict` is considerably faster thanks to :meth:`oneshot` context manager.

   .. method:: ppid()

     The process parent PID.
 On Windows the return value is cached after the